arrrgr/customer-feedback-survey-app/README.md

 First, make sure you’ve got the latest version of Node.js and Visual Studio Code.
 Now, head over to our [developer community](https://community.dasha.ai) where you will get instructions to your Dasha API key.
 You will also want to install the Dasha Studio extension in VS Code, a well as the Dasha [command line interface](https://dasha.ai/en-us/blog/dasha-cli) __`npm i -g "@dasha.ai/cli" `__.
 AIf you need a quick start guide, please refer to [this post](https://dasha.ai/en-us/blog/virtual-receptionist-software).
 If you have any difficulties, just ask in our developer community.

-Now open a Dasha app in VS Code.
-I propose you start with the [first app](https://github.com/dasha-samples/dasha-first-app).
+Now open this Dasha app in VS Code.

 Now, open up the following files:
 - __main.dsl__  - you use your main DashaScript file to define the conversational workflow.